jacobmmorgan/School-Notes/Untitled.md

-The star and crescent shall not be worn by every man but only by him who is wrothy to wear it He must be a gentkeman a man of honor and courage a man of zeal yet humbe he must be an intelligent man a man of truth
+The star and crescent shall not be worn by every man but only by him who is wrothy to wear it He must be a gentkeman a man of honor and courage a man of zeal yet humbe he must be an intelligent man a man of truth one who tampers action with wisdom

+The star and crscent shall not be worn by every man but only by him who is worthy to wear it He must be a gentleman a man of honor and coiurgae